 Reversing a diffusion process by learning its score forms the heart of diffusion-based generative modeling and for estimating properties of scientific systems.
 The diffusion processes that are tractable center on linear processes with a Gaussian stationary distribution.
 This limits the kinds of models that can be built to those that target a Gaussian prior or more generally limits the kinds of problems that can be generically solved to those that have conditionally linear score functions.
 In this work, we introduce a family of tractable denoising score matching objectives, called local-DSM, built using local increments of the diffusion process.
 We show how local-DSM melded with Taylor expansions enables automated training and score estimation with nonlinear diffusion processes.
 To demonstrate these ideas, we use automated-DSM to train generative models using non-Gaussian priors on challenging low dimensional distributions and the CIFAR10 image dataset.
 Additionally, we use the automated-DSM to learn the scores for nonlinear processes studied in statistical physics.

-- Stochastic interpolants with data-dependent couplingsMichael S Albergo, Mark Goldstein, Nicholas M Boffi, Rajesh Ranganath, and Eric Vanden-EijndenICML 2024 (Spotlight)
+- Stochastic interpolants with data-dependent couplingsMichael S Albergo, Mark Goldstein, Nicholas M Boffi, Rajesh Ranganath, and Eric Vanden-EijndenICML 2024 (spotlight)

 Generative models inspired by dynamical transport of measure – such as flows and diffusions – construct a continuous-time map between two probability densities.
 Conventionally, one of these is the target density, only accessible through samples, while the other is taken as a simple base density that is data-agnostic.
 In this work, using the framework of stochastic interpolants, we formalize how to \textitcouple the base and the target densities, whereby samples from the base are computed conditionally given samples from the target in a way that is different from (but does preclude) incorporating information about class labels or continuous embeddings.
 This enables us to construct dynamical transport maps that serve as conditional generative models.
 We show that these transport maps can be learned by solving a simple square loss regression problem analogous to the standard independent setting.
 We demonstrate the usefulness of constructing dependent couplings in practice through experiments in super-resolution and in-painting.